ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/unit-tests.md

 ## Scaffold the Tests for Our Application

-Our one current test does is not well organized.
+We currently have a single test in `tests/unit/example.spec.ts`.
 It is a nice example, but it is not going to scale well.
+Since unit tests are intended to test the various parts of our system in isolation, it makes sense that the file structure for our tests will resemble the file structure of our application.

-We currently have the following comonents:
+Our application currently has the following components:

 - `App.vue`
-- `views/Home.vue`
+- `views/HomePage.vue`

 These components do not currently do much, so now is a really good time to scaffold the tests for them so we can build the tests up as we go.
 On the file system, we will build a structure of unit tests under `tests/unit` that mimics our file structure under `src`.
 This keeps the tests out of the way of our code while still making them easy to find.

 ### App.vue

 Have a look at `src/App.vue`.
 It does not do much that is testable, but we can make sure that it renders, so let's create a test that does just that.
 Create a file called `tests/unit/App.spec.ts`.
-Note that this follows the path and general naming convension of our `src`, but the `spec.ts` extension let's jest know that this is a TypeScript unit test file.
+Note that this follows the path and general naming convention of our `src`, but the `spec.ts` extension lets jest know that this is a TypeScript unit test file.

 ```typescript
 import { shallowMount } from '@vue/test-utils';